sokil/DeployBundle/README.md

 Also tasks bundles may be defined:
 ```
-$ ./app/console deploy --up
+$ ./app/console deploy --compileAssets
 ```

 If no task specified then `default` task bundle will be run.
 This task bundle may be defined in configuration, but if it omitted, then default task consists of all tasks in order of `config` section.
 Tasks and task bundles both may be specified in cli options, then tasks will be run in order of first occurrence.
 Task bundle also may contain other bundles.

 # Tasks